-46 Initially observed and documented in the 1800s, urban areas are warmer relative to their 47 rural surroundings (2).
-This phenomenon is referred to as the urban heat island (UHI) and 48 processes explaining the unique local climate of cities have been well documented (3,4).
-Materials 49 used in cities have low reflectance, are good thermal conductors and have greater heat storage 50 capacity, so they are more efficient than the natural materials at absorbing atmospheric radiation 51 fluxes and heat, which is then released at night mainly through sensible heat flux.
-Urban surfaces 52 are mostly impervious, which alters the water budget by reducing infiltration and evaporation, 53 and by increasing surface runoff.
-As a result, there is little water available for evaporative cooling 54 and most turbulent heat exchanges are channelled through sensible heat fluxes.
-In addition, city 55 landscapes are often less vegetated than rural areas, reducing evapotranspiration from plants and 56 its effect on temperature.
-Urban geometry accentuates these effects by trapping energy because 57 solar radiation is reflected multiple times by urban surfaces and thus the probability for it to be 58 absorbed by the city fabric is larger (5).
-Urban areas reduce the wind, which enhances the heat 59 trapping in the city (5,6).
-Anthropogenic heat sources (i.e. road traffic, industry, heating and air-60 conditioning) and atmospheric pollution also contribute to increasing the intensity of the urban 61 heat island (5).
+Initially observed and documented in the 1800s, urban areas are warmer relative to their rural surroundings [2].
+This phenomenon is referred to as the canopy urban hat island (UHI) and processes explaining the unique local climate of cities have been well documented [3,4].
+Materials used in cities have low reflectance, are good thermal conductors and have greater heat storage capacity, so they are more efficient than the natural materials at absorbing atmospheric radiation fluxes and heat, which is then released at night mainly through sensible heat flux.
+Urban surfaces are mostly impervious, which alters the water budget by reducing infiltration and evaporation, and by increasing surface runoff.
+As a result, there is little water available for evaporative cooling and most turbulent heat exchanges are channelled through sensible heat fluxes.
+In addition, city landscapes are often less vegetated than rural areas, reducing evapotranspiration from plants and its effect on temperature.
+Urban geometry accentuates these effects by trapping energy because solar radiation is reflected multiple times by urban surfaces and thus the probability for it to be absorbed by the city fabric is larger [5].
+Urban areas reduce the wind, which enhances the heat trapping in the city [5,6].
+Anthropogenic heat sources (i.e. road traffic, industry, heating and air-conditioning) and atmospheric pollution also contribute to increasing the intensity of the urban heat island [5].

 Urban planners tend to adopt many different strategies to reduce the strength of the UHI and its potential effects on the increasing urban population.
-Common mitigation strategies are, for example, adding green infrastructures such as green roofs, parks and trees(7-10), and increasing the reflectivity of urban surfaces (10-14).
-Replacing urban surfaces with vegetation lowers air temperature due to increased evapotranspiration and less surface warming during the

-67 day.
-On the other hand, low vegetation might enhance heat release at night since it often has a 68 high sky-view factor.
-Vegetation also adds water vapor to the air, potentially decreasing human comfort on local population.
-Studies show that in general heat stress is typically lowered when 69 70 vegetation is added (8,15), which is beneficial to urban population.
-The type of vegetation (i.e. 71 low or high vegetation) added and its placement inside the urban canyon can have a different 72 effect on thermal comfort, for example, trees offer shade and interact with radiation and are 73 more effective than grass in improving comfort (7).
-Increasing urban surface albedo decreases 74 daytime air temperature due to higher reflection of solar radiation that causes less surface 75 warming.
-Nighttime impacts of albedo change seem instead to be negligible (10,11,14).
-For this 76 mitigation strategy, the impact on human comfort can vary depending on the way it is assessed.
-77 t.
-Recent studies have shown that increasing the ground-level albedo may well decrease 78 pedestrian comfort due to increased reflection (14,18,19)The effectiveness of these strategies is 79 also greatly affected by the geographical location, size, and composition of the city.
+Common mitigation strategies are, for example, adding green infrastructures such as green roofs, parks and trees [7-10], and increasing the reflectivity of urban surfaces [10-14].
+Replacing urban surfaces with vegetation lowers air temperature due to increased evapotranspiration and less surface warming during the day.
+Furthermore, low vegetation might enhance heat release at night since it often has a high sky-view factor.
+On the other hand, vegetation also adds water vapor to the air, potentially decreasing human comfort on local population.
+Studies show that in general heat stress is typically lowered when vegetation is added [8,15], which is beneficial to urban population.
+The type of vegetation (i.e. low or high vegetation) added and its placement inside the urban canvon can have a different effect on thermal comfort, for example, trees offer shade and interact with radiation and are more effective than grass in improving comfort [7].
+Increasing urban surface albedo decreases daytime air temperature due to higher reflection of solar radiation that causes less surface warming.
+Nighttime impacts of albedo change seem instead to be negligible [10,11,14].
+For this mitigation strategy, the impact on human comfort can vary depending on the way it is assessed.
+Recent studies have shown that increasing the ground-level albedo may well decrease pedestrian comfort due to increased reflection [14,16,17].
+The effectiveness of these strategies is also greatly affected by the geographical location, size, and composition of the city.

-80 In the last decade, it has also been shown that urban areas can have a sizeable impact on 81 precipitation.
-Observational and modeling studies in mostly North American and Asian megacities 82 reviewed by Liu & Niyogi show a rainfall enhancement of 16% over and 18% downwind of the city 83 (20-50 km from the city center) (20).
-Our understanding on the urban processes that modify 84 rainfall is still evolving because precipitation is influenced by many factors from large-scale 85 synoptic systems to local cloud microphysics.
-The main mechanisms through which urban areas can influence precipitation are the following, in no particular order of importance: 86
+In the last decade, it has also been shown that urban areas can have a sizeable impact on precipitation.
+Observational and modeling studies in mostly North American and Asian megacities reviewed by Liu & Niyogi show a rainfall enhancement of 16% over and 18% downwind of the city (20-50 km from the city center) [18].
+Our understanding on the urban processes that modify rainfall is still evolving because precipitation is influenced by many factors from large-scale synoptic systems to local cloud microphysics.
+The main mechanisms through which urban areas can influence precipitation are the following, in no particular order of importance: